 Across the generations

-In the week of the 100th anniversary of the beginning of the Battle of the Somme, children from Hintlesham & Chattisham Primary School learn about remembrance.
+In the week of the 100th anniversary of the Battle of the Somme, children from Hintlesham & Chattisham Primary School visited the memorial and learnt about remembrance.

 Photograph by kind permission of the school.

 Autumn sunshine in Hintlesham on Remembrance Sunday 2016.